Economy of Madhya Pradesh

-The economy of Madhya Pradesh refers to the economic growth with respect to the Indian state of Madhya Pradesh.
+The Economy of Madhya Pradesh refers to the economic growth with respect to the Indian state of Madhya Pradesh.
 It grew 12% in GDP for the year of 2011–12, for which it received an award from the President Pranab Mukherjee in January 2013 for improving its tourism, medical and infrastructural growth.
 The economy of Madhya Pradesh is significantly agrarian which is reflecting rapid strides towards industrial and service sectors as well.
-The Indore, Bhopal and Jabalpur Gwalior districts are the top 4 districts in the state's largest economy.
+The Indore, Bhopal and Jabalpur districts are the top 3 districts in terms of highest output generation in the state's economy.

 Macro-economic trend

 The following is a table showing the trend of the gross state domestic product of Madhya Pradesh at market prices estimated by Ministry of Statistics and Programme Implementation with figures in the millions of Indian Rupees.

 Since its partition in 2000, the new Madhya Pradesh state produces about 70% of the output of the old Madhya Pradesh state – the rest is produced by Chhattisgarh.
 The state's debt was estimated at 51 percent of its GDP by 2005.